mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week1/ws1.md

 Once you've done that, your create will be imported into Unity.
 Follow the same process for the JPG file which came with the download, but of course, import it to the **Textures** folder.

 Once this has been achieved, go to your **Models** folder and drag the crate into your scene, then navigate to your **Textures** folder and drag the texture onto the crate in the scene.
 You have successfully imported and integrated your first model.
-Go ahead and create a prefab of the create just for practice and drag a few of them into your scene (if prompted, select **Prefab Variant**).
+Go ahead and create a prefab of the crate just for practice and drag a few of them into your scene (if prompted, select **Prefab Variant**).

 ### Importing a Unity Package